lakuapik/rext/README.md

 # Rext - Remove Extension
-Rext is a python script to remove all extension on your file system.
+Rext is a python script to remove file extension on your file system.

 ## Usage